Concordium/concordium.github.io/source/mainnet/net/guides/update-delegation.rst

 ..
 Note::

-   Reducing your stake in any pool results in a longer :ref:`cool-down period<glossary-cool-down-period>`.
+   Reducing your stake in any pool results in a longer :term:`cool-down period`.
 The delegation amount will be locked during this period and no changes can be made to the amount.
 The reduction in stake is not effective until the first pay day after the cool-down period ends.
 During the cool-down period the staked amount continues earning rewards.

 .. |earn| image:: ../images/earn.png
          :alt: Hand receiving money